Soham-0047/Social-Media-App/client/README.md

 - It is a state management library
 You have only one state for your whole app, and not states for each of your components

+As it is stated in the Error message you have to "fetch first."
+This worked for me.
+Use the command:

+git fetch origin master
+Then follow these steps to merge:

+git pull origin master
+git add .
+git commit -m 'your commit message' git push origin master